 If LVH was caused by a heart problem, you may have other treatment options.
 Treatment may help lower your risk of heart failure and other serious problems.

 Healthy habits are important for your heart.
 Taking an active role in your treatment can help you feel better and protect your health.

 Be more active.
 Talk to your doctor before you start an exercise program.
 Together you can create a plan that can help keep your heart and body healthy.
-Your doctor might suggest that you get 30 minutes of moderate to vigorous exercise at least 5 days of the week.
+Your doctor might suggest that you get 30 minutes of moderate to vigorous intensity physical activity on most days of the week.

 Eat heart-healthy foods.
 Heart-healthy foods include fruits, vegetables, high-fibre foods, fish, and foods low in sodium, saturated fat, and trans fat.

 Lose extra weight.
 Being active and eating healthy foods can help you stay at a healthy weight or lose weight if you need to.

 Take your medicines exactly as prescribed.
 Do not stop or change your medicines without talking to your doctor first.
 Talk to your doctor if you have problems with your medicines.

 Don't smoke.
 Quitting smoking lowers your risk of heart attack and stroke.
 If you need help quitting, talk to your doctor about stop-smoking programs and medicines.
 These can increase your chances of quitting for good.

 Manage other health problems.
 These include diabetes and high cholesterol.
 If you think you may have a problem with alcohol or drug use, talk to your doctor.